Colombo crime family: The family under Persico

-Following the high-profile media exposure of Joseph Colombo and the murderous excesses of Joe Gallo, the Colombo family entered a period of comparative calm and stability.
-With Colombo in a coma, the family leadership went to Thomas DiBella, a man adept at evading the authorities since his sole bootlegging conviction in 1932.
-However, DiBella was unable to prevent the Gambino family from chipping away at Colombo rackets, and the Colombos declined in power.
+Following the high-profile media exposure of Joseph Colombo and the murderous excesses of Joe Gallo, the family entered a period of comparative calm and stability.
+With Colombo in a coma, the family leadership went to Thomas DiBella, a man adept at evading authorities since his sole bootlegging conviction in 1932.
+DiBella was unable to prevent the Gambino family from chipping away at Colombo rackets, and the Colombos declined in power.
 Poor health forced DiBella to retire in 1977, and Colombo died in 1978.
 The Colombo family was facing another power vacuum.